munki/munki-pkg/README.md

 Since .DS_Store is in the default .gitignore file, and .git is looked for by git itself, placing an empty .svn or .hg file might be the best workaround for this issue.
 Git will track the file (and therefore record the directory), and pkgbuild will not include it in the built package.

 > UPDATE 27 July 2015: this workaround, does not in fact, work.
 When pkgbuild prunes the files in the above exclude list, if the pruned file was the only file in the enclosing directory the directory is also pruned from the list (and any parent directories that are now themselves empty).
 More investigation must be done.
-For now: beware packages that create empty directories.
+For now: beware packages that create empty directories (which of course, has implications for pseudo-payload-free packages).